solidados/poghota-city-life/README.md

 ### Start the Development Server

-1. To start the development server and view the application in your browser, use the following command:\
+1. To view the application in your browser, use the following command:\
    Using npm:`npm start`\
-   Using yarn:`yarn start`\
+   Using yarn:`yarn start`
+2. To start the development server, use the following command:
+   `python3 app.py`
-   This will start the development server, and the application will be accessible at `http://localhost:8080`.
+   This will start the development server at `http://localhost:5000/`, and the application will be accessible at `http://localhost:3000/`.